The 14 July States Meeting was huge – abortion, education, Deputy Chris Le Tissier…

 So even though this was an ordinance with ‘equality’ in the title, put forward by the Committee responsible for Guernsey’s proposed anti-discrimination ordinance, the references to ‘he’ and ‘him’ in health and safety at work legislation will remain.

 Dawn’s campaign for gender-neutral drafting in Guernsey

 Our Law Officers aren’t always great at sticking to their own rules.
 In July 2020, Deputy Dawn Tindall had to place a series of amendments, seconded by Deputy Chris Green, to have a package of financial Projets de Loi sent back to be made gender-neutral.
 You can read the details in this Guernsey Press article and follow the debate in Hansard for 15 July 2020 (starting on page 37).

-Two days later Deputies Tindall and Green went on to successfully amend the Discrimination Ordinance proposals, adding a proposition instructing P&R to submit a policy paper to the States covering gender-neutral drafting in all new documentation including legislation.
+Two days later Deputies Tindall and Green went on to successfully amend the Discrimination Ordinance proposals, adding a proposition instructing P&R to submit a policy to the States covering gender-neutral drafting in all new documentation including legislation.
 Plus, when updating any type of document, gender neutral language should be used and offensive terms to describe disability or any other protected ground should be replaced.
-This amendment is important as neither the States’ policy or the Law Officers’ practice on gender-neutral drafting has ever been written down.
+This amendment was important as neither the States’ policy or the Law Officers’ practice on gender-neutral drafting has ever been written down.
 To read more, see Hansard, Friday 17 July 2020, starting on page 14.

 Gender-neutral drafting in the UK